AKSHATASTHANA/ZenFlow/replit.md

 ## Recent Changes

-- July 30, 2025: Successfully completed migration from Replit Agent to Replit environment with medical department icon enhancements
+- July 30, 2025: Successfully completed migration from Replit Agent to Replit environment with enhanced mobile navigation
   - Migrated project to standard Replit environment with full compatibility
   - Enhanced medical department showcase with relevant icons instead of generic blue styling
   - Added department-specific medical icons (Heart for Cardiology, Brain for Neurology, etc.)
+  - Improved mobile navigation with collapsible submenus for departments and facilities
+  - Added smooth animations and chevron indicators for mobile menu interactions
   - Improved visual hierarchy with colored icons and professional styling
   - Verified all packages installed and server running cleanly on port 5000
   - Maintained robust security practices with proper client/server separation